 The Provisions would apply to inland surface waters, enclosed bays, and estuaries and coastal lagoons in California for the protection of aquatic life beneficial uses.
 These beneficial uses include but are not limited to: warm freshwater habitat (WARM), cold freshwater habitat (COLD), wildlife habitat (WILD), estuarine habitat (EST), preservation of rare, threatened, or endangered species (RARE), migration of aquatic organisms (MIGR), spawning reproduction and/or early development (SPWN), marine habitat (MAR), inland saline water habitat (SAL), and wetland habitat (WET).
 The Provisions would not apply to groundwater ocean waters, and open bays such as Monterey Bay and Santa Monica Bay.

-Interactions with the Regional Water Board Basin plans and the SIP
+Interactions with the Regional Water Board Basin Plans and the Statewide Implementation Policy

-Each Basin plan contains narrative water quality objectives for toxicity that require all waters to be maintained free of toxic substances in concentrations that produce detrimental responses in aquatic organisms.
-Most of the Basin plans also state that all waters shall also be maintained free of toxic substances in concentrations which are toxic to, or which produce detrimental physiological responses in humans, plants, and terrestrial animals.
-Some Basin plans also contain numeric triggers and implementation measures for toxicity.
+Each basin plan contains narrative water quality objectives for toxicity that require all waters to be maintained free of toxic substances in concentrations that produce detrimental responses in aquatic organisms.
+Most of the basin plans also state that all waters shall also be maintained free of toxic substances in concentrations which are toxic to, or which produce detrimental physiological responses in humans, plants, and terrestrial animals.
+Some basin plans also contain numeric triggers and implementation measures for toxicity.
 Toxicity control provisions are also found in Section 4 of the SIP, which was adopted by the State Water Board and approved by U.S. EPA.

-The Provisions would supersede requirements for specific toxicity test methods, toxicity data analysis, and toxicity program implementation procedures established in the Basin plans.
+The Provisions would supersede requirements for specific aquatic toxicity test methods, toxicity data analysis, and toxicity program implementation procedures established in the basin plans to the extent that there is a conflict for the same waters.
+The Provisions would also supersede a numeric aquatic toxicity water quality objective that is not a site-specific water quality objective.
 The Provisions would supersede Section 4 of the SIP and provide the Regional Water Boards consistent requirements to effectively evaluate whether discharges are in compliance with the water quality objectives for aquatic toxicity and implement measures to reduce toxicity.